go-ndn/nfd/README.md

-# NDN Forwarding Daemon (NFD)
+# NDN Forwarding Daemon (go-nfd)

 This is an alternative implementation of nfd, NDN forwarding daemon.

-It is small, and go get-able.
+By using sensible strategies and only one root certificate, go-nfd tries to be as simple as possible and compatible with nfd.

 The author is taylorchu (Tai-Lin Chu).
 This package is released under GPL2 license.